-The Project Advisory Group, composed of court and community leaders, is the main source of ongoing community input to the project, but the AOC understands that the public will have questions about it as well.
-The AOC will provide accurate and timely information throughout site selection, design, and construction: Updates will be posted to the California Courts website, and media advisories will be distributed at key milestones.
+The Project Advisory Group, composed of court and community leaders, is the main source of ongoing community input to the project, but the Judicial Council understands that the public will have questions about it as well.
+The Judicial Council will provide accurate and timely information throughout site selection, design, and construction: Updates will be posted to the California Courts website, and media advisories will be distributed at key milestones.
 Public meetings on environmental issues will be held, and other public outreach will be conducted as needed.

 455 Golden Gate Avenue, 8th Floor